Linde plc (LIN.F) (ETR:LIN) PT Set at €255.00 by UBS Group

-Linde plc (LIN.F) (ETR:LIN) has been assigned a €255.00 ($300.00) price objective by UBS Group in a research note issued on Monday, Borsen Zeitung reports.
+Linde plc (LIN.F) (ETR:LIN) has been assigned a €255.00 ($300.00) target price by UBS Group in a report issued on Monday, Borsen Zeitung reports.
 The firm presently has a “buy” rating on the basic materials company’s stock.
-UBS Group’s price target would indicate a potential upside of 19.77% from the company’s previous close.
+UBS Group’s target price points to a potential upside of 21.95% from the stock’s previous close.

 Linde plc operates as an industrial gas company in North and South America, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers oxygen, nitrogen, argon, rare gases, carbon monoxide, carbon dioxide, helium, hydrogen, electronic gases, specialty gases, and acetylene.
 It also designs and constructs turnkey process plants, such as olefin, natural gas, air separation, and hydrogen and synthesis gas plants.